daramos/simple_csv/README.md

 ## Writer
-The writer always produces RFC 4180 compliant output and can write to any object that implements the `std::io::Writer` trait.
+The writer always produces RFC 4180 compliant output and can write to any object that implements the `std::io::Write` trait.

 ## Usage
 Add to your Cargo.toml: